Hamilton, Montana: History

 Hamilton was founded by copper king Marcus Daly in the late 19th century.
 It was named for J.W.
 Hamilton, who provided the right-of-way to the railroad.
 Daly is said to have wanted to begin business in Grantsdale, but was denied the opportunity.

-In the summer of 2000, Hamilton made international headlines when forest fires throughout the Bitterroot Valley filled the area with smoke and prompted the evacuation of many residents.
+In the summer of 2000, forest fires throughout the Bitterroot Valley filled the area with smoke and prompted the evacuation of many residents.
 President Clinton declared a state of emergency in the area and dispatched National Guard troops to assist with fighting the fires.

-Geography and climate
+Geography

 According to the United States Census Bureau, the city has a total area of 2.57 sqmi, of which 2.53 sqmi is land and 0.04 sqmi is water.

+Climate

 According to the Köppen climate classification, Hamilton has a humid continental climate.